 Tavakkoli, Ehsan and English, Peter and Guppy, Chris (2011) Interaction of silicon and phosphorus mitigate manganese toxicity in rice in a highly weathered soil.
 Communications in Soil Science and Plant Analysis, 42 (5). pp. 503-513.
 ISSN 0010-3624

 Factorial application of three levels of Si and four levels of P to rice plants grown in Red Ferrosol interacted to increase rice growth and Si and P uptake (P < 0.01).
 Application of Si with P increased P uptake by <120%.
 Although Si application affected P uptake, yield increases were more likely associated with reduced manganese (Mn) toxicity, particularly as the P/Mn and P/iron ratios increased with increasing Si application.

 |Item Type:||Article (Commonwealth Reporting Category C)|

-|Additional Information:||Permanent restricted access to published version due to publisher copyright policy.|
+|Additional Information (displayed to public):||Permanent restricted access to published version due to publisher copyright policy.|

 |Uncontrolled Keywords:||manganese toxicity, phosphorus, P/Mn, P/Fe, silicon, rice, wollastonite|

-|Fields of Research (FOR2008):||05 Environmental Sciences > 0503 Soil Sciences > 050304 Soil Chemistry (excl.
+|Fields of Research (FoR):||05 Environmental Sciences > 0503 Soil Sciences > 050304 Soil Chemistry (excl.
 Carbon Sequestration Science)|

-|Socio-Economic Objective (SEO2008):||D Environment > 96 Environment > 9614 Soils > 961499 Soils not elsewhere classified|
+|Socio-Economic Objective (SEO):||D Environment > 96 Environment > 9614 Soils > 961499 Soils not elsewhere classified|

 Actions (login required)